UBC-MDS/programming-in-python-for-data-science/slides/module2_16.md

 Quaker Oatmeal   Q  Hot       100        5    2       0    2.7    1.0       1     110         0      1     1.0  0.67  50.828392
 ```

-The same coing syntax can be applied to two different column conditions.
+The same coding syntax can be applied to two different column
+conditions.

 Notes: Script here